communitiesuk/mhclg_svelte_component_library/static/documentation/npm_link_setup-part-2-simplified.md

 ## Troubleshooting

-- **Font loading issues:** The config includes `libDistAssets` in the Vite allow list to serve font files
+- **Font loading issues:** The config includes `libDistAssets` and `libSrcAssets` in the Vite allow list to serve font files
-- **Path issues:** Use absolute paths in `LIB_SRC_PATH` environment variable
+- **Path issues:** Use absolute paths in `LIB_SRC_PATH` environment variable without quotation marks
 - **Import errors:** Always import from the package root (`import { Component } from '@communitiesuk/svelte-component-library'`) rather than deep imports
-- **Node module export errors:** If you encounter errors related to Node module exports when linking the component library repo (the one you are linking from) and run the following commands in its directory:
+- **Node module export errors:** If you encounter errors related to Node module exports when linking the component library repo (the one you are linking from) and run the following commands in its directory before re-attempting an npm link:

   ```bash
   npm uninstall node